Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling: Experimental Details

 \section{Experimental Details}

+Our method is implemented by modifying the \texttt{DPO Trainer} and \texttt{DPO Config} in the \texttt{TRL} library.
+We include the modified codes and training scripts in the supplementary materials.

-\paragraph{Computation Environment} All experiments are implemented in Python 3.10.16 with PyTorch 2.6.0 on a server with 7 NVIDIA H100 GPUs each with 80 GB memory, equipped with Ubuntu 22.04.2 LTS.
+\paragraph{Computation Environment} All training runs were performed in Python 3.10.16 with PyTorch 2.6.0 on a server with 7 NVIDIA H100 GPUs each with 80 GB of memory, equipped with Ubuntu 22.04.2 LTS.
+The response-generation step in evaluations is performed on an NVIDIA Quadro RTX 6000 GPU with 24 GB of memory.

-\paragraph{Dataset} We provide descriptions of the training dataset and evaluation benchmarks in \cref{tab:ultrafeedback_dataset,tab:eval_dataset}, respectively.
+\paragraph{Dataset} We provide descriptions of the UltraFeedback train dataset in \cref{tab:ultrafeedback_dataset}.
 We construct a ranking-based preference set for ranked choice training in the following way.
 We generate five distinct responses for each prompt in the UltraFeedback dataset \citep{cui2023ultrafeedback} using a sampling temperature of 0.8.
 We then score and rank these five responses with the Skywork-Reward-V2-Llama-3.1-8B reward model.
 In the pairwise setup, we adopt the literature's tradition and use the top- and bottom- ranked responses as the assortment.
 For ranked choice training, we truncate each full ranking to generate the required data.

+The UltraFeedback test dataset contains 1961 prompts, and we use the chosen responses as the baseline.
+This dataset serves as an in-distribution test.